PARENTS

 Remote Education Provision Information for Parents

-This information is to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.
+This information is to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if school is closed for a period of time, or there may be occasions when a pupil is absent from school due to a medical condition/other reason.

 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.